chhetesherpa/SQL_Project_Data_Job_Analysis/README.md

 WHERE
     job_title_short = 'Data Analyst' AND
     job_location LIKE  '%United King%' AND
-    salary_year_avg IS NOT NULL
+    --job_schedule_type = 'Full-time' AND (This query can be used to filter out only Full-time jobs) salary_year_avg IS NOT NULL
 ORDER BY
     salary_year_avg DESC
 LIMIT 10
 ```
-Here's the breakdown of the top full-time data analyst jobs in the UK in 2023:
+Here's the breakdown of the top data analyst jobs in the UK in 2023:

 Wide Salary Range: Top 10 paying data analyst roles span from $180,000 to $75,000, indicating significant salary potential in the field.